-- 5.3.1 Schemes shall moderate the activities of all their QAAs where more than one QAA undertakes EPC audits whether they are members of staff or subcontractors. - 5.3.2 Moderation procedures shall: - a) Seek to ensure correct implementation of the SOR. - b) Seek to ensure consistency of process and outcome between QAAs. - c) Enable learning through sharing experience. - d) Identify QAAs' training and CPD needs - e) Enable reviews and corrective actions as necessary of the progress of training and CPD programmes. - 5.3.3 Schemes shall implement the following checks, or an equivalent approach which they can demonstrate to DCLG's satisfaction is at least as effective: - a) The Scheme shall conduct a moderation meeting of QAAs on a quarterly basis, and shall keep records of discussion topics, actions
+- 5.3.1 Schemes shall moderate the activities of all their QAAs where more than one QAA undertakes Audits whether they are members of staff or subcontractors. - 5.3.2 Moderation procedures shall: - a) Seek to ensure correct implementation of the SOR. - b) Seek to ensure consistency of process and outcome between QAAs.

-- arising and outcomes.
-The Scheme shall appoint a lead QAA to chair these meetings. - b) The lead QAA shall randomly check at least 1 audit each month for each QAA who undertook audit work that month.
+- c) Enable learning through sharing experience. - d) Identify QAAs' training and CPD needs - e) Enable reviews and corrective actions as necessary of the progress of training and CPD programmes. - 5.3.3 Schemes shall implement the following checks, or an equivalent approach which they can demonstrate to DCLG's satisfaction is at least as effective: - a) The Scheme shall conduct a moderation meeting of QAAs on a quarterly basis, and shall keep records of discussion topics, actions arising and outcomes. - b) The Scheme shall appoint a lead QAA to chair these meetings. - c) The lead QAA shall accompany each QAA on two audits each calendar year to check the work of the QAA.
 If as part of this work a QAA's practices or knowledge are found to be deficient, the Scheme shall identify appropriate remedial measures for the QAA as soon as is practicable.
-The Scheme shall check that, apart from those instances beyond the Scheme's control, these remedial measures have been successfully implemented within one month after their identification. - c) As part of the moderation meetings in a) above, prior to that meeting the Scheme shall also arrange for all QAA undertaking audits on behalf of the Scheme in the preceding quarter to independently assess the same EPC to allow a comparison to be undertaken between all QAA, and identify corrective action accordingly in line with the actions required in paragraph b) above. - d) Schemes shall ensure that all anomalies in practice identified in the quarterly moderation meeting are addressed by the end of the following meeting, apart from those instances which are beyond the Scheme's control. - 5.3.4 The lead QAA in 5.3.3b shall be the first line of response to appeals by EAs against the judgements of other QAAs, unless there is a conflict of interest in them doing so, in which case the Scheme shall identify another QAA who can do so. - 5.3.5 Where a DCLG inspection finds that a QAA has material errors in more than 1 in 10 audits examined, the Scheme shall implement appropriate corrective actions as identified by DCLG.
+The Scheme shall check that, apart from those instances beyond the Scheme's control, these remedial measures have been successfully implemented within one month after their identification. - d) Schemes shall ensure that all anomalies in practice identified in the quarterly moderation meeting are addressed by the end of the following meeting, apart from those instances which are beyond the Scheme's control. - e) The lead QAA shall be the first line of response to appeals by EAs against the judgements of other QAAs.